loomio/loomio-docs/user_manual/src/getting_started/sign-in.md

 Tap **SIGN IN**.

-The next time you receive an email from Loomio, just click on the thread or decision title.
+The next time you receive an email from Loomio, just tap on the thread or decision title.
 Your phone browser should remember you and take you straight in to Loomio.

 ## Add Loomio to your phone home screen